Farama-Foundation/ViZDoom/doc/DoomGame.md

 Changed in 1.1.0

 Initializes a new episode.
-All rewards, variables and state are restarted.
+The state of an environment is completely restarted (all variables and rewards are reset to their initial values).
 After calling this method, the first state from the new episode will be available.
-If the recordFilePath is not empty, the new episode will be recorded to this file (as a Doom lump).
+If the `recordFilePath` is not empty, the new episode will be recorded to this file (as a Doom lump).

 In a multiplayer game, the host can call this method to finish the game.
 Then the rest of the players must also call this method to start a new episode.